 Cutting into rebar

 During construction, you also run the risk of damaging rebar.
-According to BNProdcuts, cutting into rebar can have serious consequences for your project.
+According to BNProducts, cutting into rebar can have serious consequences for your project.
 First of all, you can expect injuries for your workers.
 Sometimes, when you drill and hit into rebar, pieces of debris can fly out and strike workers.
 In addition, cutting into rebar can lead to extensive repairs that can keep your project behind schedule.

 It is also important to be aware that cutting into rebar can cause serious damage to the structural integrity of the concrete.
 This can make your site too unstable to work on and further delay the completion date.

 “Now many industry experts recognize that cutting into these hazard types can be devastating if people do not scan first.
 GPR technology is a real game-changer for safety,” said Penhall Technologies President, Simon James.
-If you want a safe and timely construction project, contact us for our concrete scanning and private utility locating services.
+If you want a safe and timely construction project, contact us for our concrete scanning and underground utility locating services.